Bringing It All Home.

 The idea that American people are chanting “U-S-A, U-S-A” because some Arab dictator has been cornered and brutally slaughtered isn’t really reason for rejoicing.

-The Commander, a sociocidal man seen by John Howard as given to ‘instability’, threatened deployment of his massively built-up global strike forces at will.
+The Commander, a sociocidal man seen by his niece as a ‘maniac on the loose’ and by his top general Mark Milley as a “fascist to the core” and “a dangerous” threat. threatened deployment of his massively built-up global strike forces at will.

 With unlimited capability they have no hesitation to incur massive civilian losses.